Marc Gasol: National team career

 In 2006, Gasol was named to the Spain national team for the 2006 FIBA World Championship in Japan as a replacement for NBA-draftee Fran Vázquez.
 Spain went on to win the gold medal in Japan, as well as at the EuroBasket 2009.
 He also won silver medals at the EuroBasket 2007, the 2008 Summer Olympics, and the 2012 Summer Olympics.
 He won his second world championship title with the Spanish team at the 2019 FIBA World Championship in China.

-He also won the gold medal at the EuroBasket 2009, and bronze medals at the EuroBasket 2013 and the EuroBasket 2017.
+He also won the gold medal at the EuroBasket 2011, and bronze medals at the EuroBasket 2013 and the EuroBasket 2017.

 At the 2019 FIBA Basketball World Cup, Gasol won his second World Cup title.
 Gasol scored 33 points in the semi-final to defeat Australia.
 He scored 14 points, had a team-high 7 assists, had 2 steals, and blocked 3 shots in the Final against Argentina.
 He was named to the World Cup All-Star Team along with teammate Ricky Rubio.
 Gasol became the second player in history to win an NBA championship and a World Cup in the same year, and the first non-American to win an NBA or WNBA title and either a World Cup or Olympic gold medal in the same year.

-After that the Spanish Basketball Team falls before to the United States men's national basketball team for 81–95 in the 2020 Summer Olympic Games, Marc and his brother Pau Gasol announced they leave the national basket team ending by part of Marc, 20 years of career defending to their country.
+After the Spanish Basketball Team fell to the United States men's national basketball team by a score of 81–95 in the 2020 Summer Olympic Games, Marc and his brother Pau Gasol announced they were retiring from the Spanish national team.
+This was the informal end to an unprecedented era of success for the Spanish team.